sauvc/rulebook/rulebook.md

 #### Specification of props.

 - Target zone : Green mat 8m x 2m in size.
-- Ball : Max size ().
-Provided by the team.
+- Ball : Same ball used in target acquisition task.
+Provided by the teams.

 ### Localization **[40 Points]**
 The aim of the this task is to localize on a flare.
 The flare is marked with an acoustic pinger (37.5 kHz).
 This flare could be anywhere within the main arena.
 The AUV should locate and bump the flare causing the golf ball in the flare to drop out.